SOFTER FAR THAN SLEEP

 Whose wool’s a pillow softer far than sleep”

 It was Theocritus who first wrote down the comparison between softness and sleep.
-But what does ‘softer than sleep’ feel like?
+But what does ‘softer than sleep’ feels like?

-The moment silhouettes are shaped, softness and sleep turn into form.
-An aesthetic component comes into being.
+The moment silhouettes are shaped, an aesthetic component comes into being.
+Softness and sleep turn into form.
 Our collection has several pieces that refer to the soothing atmosphere of the bedroom.
-Silk pyjama's, percale sheets, down and blankets are the materials we deliberately picked out to work with.
-They result in embracing collars and cuffs, protective hoods and all-encovering coats.
-To layer up or down is intended, as we provided the possibility to play with volume and weight.
+Silk pajamas, percale sheets, down and blankets are the materials we deliberately picked out to work with.
+They result in embracing collars and cuffs, protective hoods and all-encompassing coats.
+An ongoing game between volume and weight.